Disability Resources for Students

 - Classes may be in multiple buildings.

-- All classrooms may not be accessible, so students may need to register early to request an accessible classroom location.
+- All classrooms may not be physically accessible, so students may need to register early to request an accessible classroom location.

 Course selection and expectations